DCgov/opendatadc-opendataSiteSamples/README.md

 <li> Data visualized is data downloadable.
 If the data isn't available, let's not have our users "window shop" here.</li>
 <li> Increase the use of existing content with links, narratives, agency sites, other open data sites, colleague web apps.</li>
 <li> Create opportunities for engagement.
 Create citizen buy-in to your story – “how is, has been or will… my say be used?”</li>
-<li> Author impactful narratives that story tell the data and illuminate the problem follow by resolution.
-It's okay to use pronouns.
+<li> Author impactful narratives to story tell the data and illuminate the problem follow by resolution.
+It's okay to use pronouns.</li>
 <li> No kitchen sink apps or pages with overloaded content.
 Rather, focused stories and supporting app.
 <li> There are 900+ data layers in <a href="http://opendata.dc.gov">opendata.dc.gov</a>.
 Consider it as a source.</li>